m3o/m3o-nextjs/src/user/readme.md

 Firstly you need to create the a file that will create all your user route handling.
 Within the `pages/api` folder create a file under the user folder called `[...m3oUser].(ts|js)`. e.g `pages/api/user/[...m3oUser].js`.

-Once this file is setup we now need to call the function hat will create the routes:
+Once this file is setup we now need to call the function that will create the all the auth handling on the backend.:

 ```javascript
 import { handleAuth } from '@m3o/nextjs'